ngen-brett/gitlab-ce/doc/gitlab-basics/create-your-ssh-keys.md

     ![SSH key title](img/profile_settings_ssh_keys_title.png)

 1. Finally, click **Add key** to add it to GitLab.
-You will be able to see its fingerprint, its title, and creation date.
+You will be able to see its fingerprint, title, and creation date.

     ![SSH key single page](img/profile_settings_ssh_keys_single_key.png)